MohammadaminAlbooyeh/diet_diary/README.md

 # Diet Diary App

 ## Overview
-The Diet Diary App is a calorie tracking application that allows users to log their daily food intake and monitor their calorie consumption.
-It consists of a FastAPI backend and a React frontend.
+Diet Diary is a modern calorie and food tracking web application.
+Users can add foods, see their daily calories and macros, and manage their food log with a clean, responsive interface.
+The app uses a FastAPI backend with SQLite and a React (Vite) frontend.

 ## Features
-- Add calorie records with date, food name, and calorie count
-- View, search, and delete all calorie records
-- Interactive and modern web interface (React + Vite)
-- Dashboard with calorie goal progress bar and macronutrient chart
+- Add foods with automatic calorie and macronutrient lookup
-- Responsive layout (no horizontal scroll at 100% zoom)
-- Sidebar navigation (Dashboard, Weekly, Monthly)
+- View all added foods in a table with calories and date
+- Delete foods from your log (updates all stats instantly)
+- See total calories, carbs, protein, and fat for each meal and the whole day
+- Modern, responsive UI (fills the whole browser page)
+- Data is saved in a local SQLite database via FastAPI backend
-- Autocomplete for food names
+- Autocomplete for food names (from a built-in food list)
 - Dockerized backend and frontend for easy deployment
-- Bug fixes and UI/UX improvements (colors, spacing, font, cards)

 ## Backend
-The backend is built using FastAPI and SQLite.
-It provides the following API endpoints:
+The backend is built with FastAPI and SQLite.
+It provides these API endpoints:

-- `GET /entries/`: Fetch all calorie entries
+- `GET /entries/` — Fetch all food entries
-- `POST /entries/`: Add a new calorie entry
+- `POST /entries/` — Add a new food entry
-- `DELETE /entries/{id}`: Delete a calorie entry
+- `DELETE /entries/{id}` — Delete a food entry
-- `GET /food-suggestions/`: Get food name suggestions for autocomplete
+- `GET /food-suggestions/` — Get food name suggestions for autocomplete

 ### Running the Backend (Standalone)